toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Add progress bars and a vertical bar that shows how far you are through the month to category rows.

+## Category Solo Mode and Toggle Master Categories

+Keeps only the selected category open collapsing all others and adds a button to the Budget Toolbar to open or close all master categories at once.

 ## Credit Card Emoji

 Adds a credit card emoji 💳 to the "Credit Card Payments" category.